Manchester United up for sale: Who are the contenders to take over from the Glazers and when could a deal be done?

 It may have a significant impact, or it may have none - the answer will depend on the level of interest that the Glazers and Fenway Sports Group, Liverpool's owners, receive, as well as who from.

-What's intriguing about the timing of their owners' simultaneous decision to explore a sale is that it's unlikely to be a coincidence: the failure of the ESL (at least as far as English clubs' participation is concerned) and the worsening economic backdrop will lead some to conclude that this group of investors has decided that the high watermark for elite club valuations has been reached.
+What is intriguing about the timing of their owners' simultaneous decisions to explore a sale is that it's unlikely to be a coincidence: the failure of the European Super League (at least as far as English clubs' participation is concerned) and the worsening economic backdrop will lead some to conclude that this group of investors has decided that the high watermark for elite club valuations has been reached.

 This has become a far more nuanced debate since the protracted and intensely controversial takeover of Newcastle United FC by Saudi Arabia's sovereign wealth fund.